AaX003/AaX003/README.md

 ### 💪 Future Endeavors
 - Actively participate in open-source communities and challenges such as Hackathons, GitHub repositories, and more.
-- Provide teachings to other black females and other diverse peoples who inspire to work in STEM just like me. 🌟
+- Provide teachings to others who inspire to code. 🌟
 - Continue building and designing scalable digital solutions that not only enhance enjoyability, but practicality, specifically for those who may lack it elsewhere. 🌟
 - Build an app where I can combine assistance for those who struggle with time/task management and depressive symptoms. 🌟
 - Make my family proud! 🌟🌟🌟